wernerglinka/glinka.dev.2024/src/content/blog/introducing-metalsmith-mdn.md

               ### Implementing Section Components in Markdown

-              To use a section component in your markdown, simply include it using the `m+n` tag within your markdown file.
+              To use a section component in your markdown, simply include it using the `mdn` tag within your markdown file.
 Here's how:

               #### `index.md`